jrunrun/TabFilters/README.md

 ## Getting Started with TabFilters

-1. Clone or download tabfilters.js
+1. Clone the repository or download the `tabfilters.js` file in the `/dist` folder.
-2. Reference tabfilters.js in the html of the hosting web app.
+2. Reference `tabfilters.js` in the html of the hosting web app.

 ```html